koecher/dave-environment/README.md

 ```
 GRANT ALL PRIVILEGES ON DATABASE dave TO dave;
 ```

+Log off the shell with `exit` or `quit` command or input "CTRL+d" with your keyboard.

 Next, read in the example database dump on your local terminal.
 Change directory to the path `postgresql-example-database-dave` of this repo.